metabrainz/listenbrainz-server/docs/dev/devel-env.rst

 ListenBrainz development environment is able to authenticate and log in from your MusicBrainz login.

-Also, in order for Last.FM import to work, you should also update your Last.FM api key in this file.
+Also, in order for the Last.FM import to work, you should also update your Last.FM API key in this file.
 Look for the following section in the file.

 .. code-block:: yaml